stravalib/stravalib/docs/contributing/development-guide.md

 ### Typing using mypy

 To ensure proper typing throughout our library we use [mypy](https://mypy.readthedocs.io/).
-To run mypy across python versions use:
+To run `mypy` across Python versions use:

 `nox -s mypy`

-Similar to running tests, if you are missing a version of Python, nox will skip that run and continue to the next version.
+Similar to running tests, if you are missing a version of Python, `nox` will skip that run and continue to the next version.

 ```bash